7 Year End: Tax Planning Tips Every Individual

 One important Tax Planning Tip for the end of the year is to review your investments.
 If you have gains from investments, consider selling some that have losses.
 This strategy, called tax-loss harvesting, allows you to offset gains with losses, lowering your taxable income.

 For example, if you have a $5,000 gain on one stock but a $3,000 loss on another, selling the stock with the loss can reduce your gain to $2,000.
 This minimizes your capital gains tax, making it a valuable part of any tax planning strategy.
+Read About Risky Assets to Avoid in a Recession for better decision-making.

 3.Make Charitable Donations to Benefit from Tax Deductions